Your supplier of high pressure laboratory instruments

 Pump-actuated triaxial rock compression test systems

-The axial pressure pump delivers hydraulic fluid to the axial chamber above the cell’s loading piston, generating the compressive force applied along the specimen’s longitudinal axis.
-Axial loading can be servo-controlled in load, displacement, or constant strain-rate mode.
-A high-precision load cell continuously records the force transmitted through the specimen, ensuring accurate determination of deviatoric stress across all deformation stages, including elastic loading, yielding, peak stress, and post-peak behavior.
+The axial pressure pump supplies hydraulic fluid to the chamber above the loading piston, generating compressive force along the specimen axis.
+Axial loading can be servo-controlled in load, displacement, or constant strain-rate modes, while a high-precision load cell continuously measures the transmitted force to determine deviatoric stress throughout elastic, peak, and post-peak deformation stages.

-Confining pressure is applied using an electro-mechanical pump connected to the cell chamber.
-By pressurizing the cell fluid, it imposes an isotropic radial stress around the specimen.
-This pump can operate in constant-pressure or constant-displacement modes depending on the testing requirements, with continuous feedback control ensuring stable confinement during loading, unloading, creep, or relaxation stages.
+Confining pressure is applied through a dedicated electro-mechanical pump connected to the cell chamber.
+By pressurizing the cell fluid, it generates isotropic radial stress around the specimen and can operate in constant-pressure or constant-displacement modes to maintain stable confinement during loading, unloading, creep, or relaxation tests.

 For tests performed at elevated temperature, the triaxial cell can be equipped with an external heating jacket.
 The temperature control system maintains uniform heating of the specimen, enabling thermo-hydro-mechanical coupling experiments representative of reservoir environments.